mvujovich/IA22/README.md

 <p>Created for IB CS 2020-22</p>

 ### TODOs (ordered, with date):
-- THURS: Add the ability to comment within the table views
-    - Add these comments to Firebase in an array
+- THURS: Send comments from comment view to Firebase
-    - Display comments in table view cells (may change this)
+- THURS: Display all in table view cells in comment view
 - FRI: Add moderation screen with basic approval/rejection
 - FRI: Add ability to save posts from table views
 - FRI: Add view for saved posts (from self profile view)